 - All transfers

-You arrive in Lima early this morning, and an OAT local representative will meet your flight and help you transfer to our hotel.
-The day is free to explore Peru’s colonial capital on your own.
+Today you're free to explore Peru’s colonial capital on your own.
 You might visit the National Museum of Anthropology and Archaeology at Bolivar Square.
 Here you will see an impressive collection of ceramics, gold and silver items, and textiles from the ancient cultures of Chavin, Mochica, Chimu, Tiahuanaco, Pucara, Paracas, Nazca, and Inca.
 Stroll through one of Lima’s large open plazas; visit a Franciscan monastery; or discover the fashionable Miraflores neighborhood.

 Regardless of how you spend the day, you’ll have the evening at leisure to try one of Lima’s many charming restaurants for dinner on your own.